 • Virus Elimination: Cleaning and disinfection measures conducted with the primary purpose to inactivate all Influenza A virus on the premises as cost effectively as possible.

 OPTIONS-for premises that can be cleaned and disinfected (most premises):

 Step 1 CLEANING OPTIONS

-• Dry Cleaning-Timing & method of dry cleaning must not aerosolize virus.
+- Dry Cleaning-Timing & method of dry cleaning must not aerosolize virus. and/or - Wet Cleaning and/or as needed

-and/or

-Wet Cleaning

 Step 2 DISINFECTION OPTIONS